rmtmckenzie/cscw-icebreaker/Start-Coding.md

     ret = {};
 }
 ```
+## NOTE: Helper functions

+See lib/client_globals.js.
+Use Meteor.saveQuestion(templatetype,data)
+or Meteor.saveResponse(correct,data);

 ##Question
 In the question use "{{#with QData}}" around it to get access to the
 information returned from getRandomQuestion.

 If you validate using javascript, do it in an event.
 If you want to
 validate and go to a different page, what I would do is something
-like this - change the type to something that will render the actual
+like this - add an answertype which will override type to render
-answer.
+the actual answer page.
 ```
 data = Session.get("QuestionData");"
-data.type="resulttruetruefalse";
+data.answertype="resulttruetruefalse";
 Session.set("QuestionData",data);
 ```
 You can also set some info into the data, i.e. data.right = false.